Skip to main content

 Knowing the approximate down payment you’re working toward can help you set a realistic savings goal, but having a set timeline can help light your savings fire.

 But if you add in a timeline, your job becomes much more clear.
-To save $30,000 in two years, you’ll need to put away $1,250 per month.
-If your goal is to buy in four years, you’ll need to save $625.
+To save $40,000 in five years, you’ll need to put away $667 per month.

 Save like you own the place